Walrus: A Cross-Domain Foundation Model for Continuum Dynamics

 \section{Introduction}

 In recent years, researchers have explored data-driven emulation of physical systems as an alternative to numerical simulation.
 Numerical simulation is a cornerstone of modern engineering and scientific workflows, enabling practitioners to forecast the evolution of complex systems \citep{cmip_forecasting, berger2024implicit}, optimize engineering design \citep{biegler2003large_optimization, mohammadi2004shape_optimization}, and infer parameters of unknown systems \citep{cranmer_sbi, lemos2023simbig}.
-However, it is this importance and broad applicability that also drives the search for substitutes.
-While numerical simulation offers incredible accuracy, this accuracy comes at a significant computational cost that may be in excess of required application tolerances leading to a bottleneck, especially in the many-query workflows found in many inverse problems.
+However, the incredible accuracy of these methods can exceed application tolerances while the cost can become a bottleneck.
 Furthermore, conventional simulation requires a strict, accurate definition of the system in terms of \textit{partial differential equations} (PDEs) which can be infeasible for multi-physics scenarios or partial-information problems.
-This latter area is arguably the class of problems for which data-driven emulation has produced the most real-world impact to date \citep{ferminet,jumper_highly_2021, lam2022graphcast}.

-With the exception of data-rich outliers, these two goals---accelerating costly simulations and approximating imperfectly specified dynamics---are ill-suited to the data demands of modern deep learning.
-To address this, researchers have pursued extending the \textit{foundation model} paradigm in which large models are first pretrained on massive amounts of diverse data to this emulation task \citep{subramanian2023towards, mccabe2023multiple, herde2024poseidon}.
-These techniques have long been used for vision \citep{chen2020simclr, he2021masked}, language \citep{devlin2018bert, radford2018improving}, and various scientific disciplines \citep{bran2023chemcrow, chithrananda2020chemberta, nguyen2023climax, tu2023generalist, jiang2023health, Parker_2024_astroclip}, but the domain of data-driven emulation poses unique obstacles due to the enormous breadth of behavior present in physical dynamics.
+Data-driven emulation has shown particular promise for such poorly-observed systems \citep{ferminet, jumper2021highly, lam2022graphcast}.